qua-platform/qua-dashboards/README.md

 More details can be found in the [Voltage Control README](./examples/voltage_control/README.md).
 Examples are provided for simulated channels ([examples/voltage_control/example_voltage_control.py](examples/voltage_control/example_voltage_control.py)) and for QDevil QDAC integration ([examples/voltage_control/example_voltage_control_qdac.py](examples/voltage_control/example_voltage_control_qdac.py)).

-### Virtual Gating
+### Virtual Gates

-The Virtual Gating component is a GUI to add and edit virtual gating matrix layers, in conjunction with quam_builder's VirtualGateSet.
+The Virtual Gates component is a GUI to add and edit virtual gating matrix layers, in conjunction with quam_builder's VirtualGateSet.
 This is particularly useful when correcting for cross-capacitance, defining arbitrary axes along the charge stability diagram, or rotating the frame of the stability diagram.
-An example, with an example quam machine is provided in ([examples/virtual_gating/example_virtual_gating.py](examples/virtual_gating/example_virtual_gating.py))
+An example, with an example quam machine is provided in ([examples/virtual_gating/example_virtual_gating.py](examples/virtual_gates/example_virtual_gates.py))

 ## Combining Components